Belinda Carlisle discography

-The solo discography of Belinda Carlisle, an American pop singer, contains eight studio albums, eleven compilations, two retrospective box sets and four video albums.
-Her singles discography features thirty-two physical releases – three of which she has recorded as a guest artist –, five digital-only and five promotional releases.
-She has also made nine other appearances and thirty-one music videos.
+The solo discography of Belinda Carlisle, an American pop singer, contains nine studio albums, 11 compilations and six video albums.
+Her singles discography features 32 physical releases (three of which she has recorded as a guest artist), eight digital-only and five promotional releases.
+She has also made nine other appearances and 31 music videos.

 Carlisle's first solo album Belinda was released in 1986 on I.R.S.
 Records and was certified gold in the United States and platinum in Canada.
-Her first single, "Mad About You", peaked at number three in the US, topped the Canadian Singles Chart, and charted on the top 10 in Australia.
+Her first single, "Mad About You", peaked at number three in the US, topped the Canadian Singles Chart, and charted in the top 10 in Australia.
 The song was followed by "I Feel the Magic" and by a cover version of the Freda Payne song "Band of Gold".
 Carlisle's second album Heaven on Earth was released in 1987 through MCA and became a Top 5 bestseller in the United Kingdom and Australia.
 The first single release became "Heaven Is a Place on Earth", which topped the single charts in many countries including US and UK.
-The second single from the album was "I Get Weak", which shot to number two in the States and number ten in the U.K..
+The second single from the album was "I Get Weak", which shot to number two in the States and number ten in the UK.
 Third single, "Circle in the Sand" was another Top 10 hit in the US, UK and Germany.
 Other singles releases included, "World Without You", "Love Never Dies" and "I Feel Free".